 Some card issuers provide existing card users with a referral link they can give to friends and family.
 These referral links may not necessarily improve your chances of being approved for a new card, but if you are approved, you (and your referrer) could be eligible for a referral bonus in the form of cash, rewards points or both.

 When you shouldn’t apply for a new card

 There are definitely times when you shouldn’t be applying for new credit cards.
-If you apply for a card at the “wrong” time, you could risk being rejected, take a hit on your credit score or get rejected for other types of credit you’ll need later on.
-Here are some examples of times when you should avoid applying for a new credit card.
+If you apply for a card at the wrong time, you risk being rejected, taking a hit on your credit score or getting turned down for other types of credit you’ll need later on.
+Here are some examples of times you should avoid applying for a new credit card.

 You’re about to get a mortgage or other loan